MassimilianoBiancucci/OOP-project/README.md

                     - `filters`: json object that can contain one filter or one logical operator, note that match operators or cnditional operators aren't allowed in the first level. more than one filter can be passed inside a logical operator `$and` or `$or`, more than one operator can be passed inside one filter.
 For further detail on filters and operators nesting, check the [Filters](#filters) section.

             - #### **Metadata**
-                For the metadata route there aren't any parameters to pass, below there is the result of the API call to the `/user/metadata` route:
+                For the metadata route there aren't any parameters to pass.
+Note that this method differ from the last method only for the absence of the list of tweets ids in the request body.
+Below there is the result of the API call to the `/user/metadata` route:

                 <details>